vajrakumar/ErrorHandeling/README.md

 app.use(bodyParser.json());
 ```

-Then comes to the built-in middleware function `express.static` (only when matches the route path '/') to load the ExtJS client application.
+Then comes to the built-in middleware function `express.static` (only when the path matches `'/'`) to load the ExtJS client application.

 ```
 app.use('/', express.static(__dirname + "/app"));
 ```

-Thereafter we have several application-level middlewares defined for specific path to handle the API request.
-And finally at the bototm we got one application-level middleware named `success` and one error-handling middleware named `error`, either of this will be called based on the response from PGSQL / Bookshelf.
+Thereafter we have several application-level middlewares defined for specific path to handle the API requests.
+And finally at the bototm we got one application-level middleware named `success` and one error-handling middleware named `error`, either of this will be called based on the response from `PGSQL` or `Bookshelf`.

 ```
 app.use(success);